RunDevelopment/DS3TexUp/Upscaling.md

 - `1x_BCGone-DetailedV2_40-60_115000_G` chained with `4x-UltraSharp` on the extracted height maps

-Height maps are even blockier than gloss maps and blurry often blurry on top of that.
+Height maps are even blockier than gloss maps and often blurry on top of that.
 The first model does a good job of dealing with the extreme blockiness, but GIGO.
 It sometimes produces noticeable artifacts that are amplified by `4x-UltraSharp`.
 It doesn't happen too often, so I just ignored it for now.

 If the artifacts are too noticeable, I will think of a way of using the normal map to hopefully resolve the artifacts.
 However, I don't see the need to do so right now.